-When a Notice of Appeal is lodged, any sentence, penalty, restitution, compensation, forfeiture, destruction, disqualification or loss or suspension of a licence or privilege that arises under an Act as a consequence of a conviction, is stayed.
+When a Notice of Appeal is lodged, any sentence, penalty, restitution, compensation, forfeiture, destruction or disqualification, is stayed.

-A stay of execution continues in force until the appeal is finally determined.
+A stay of execution of any penalty continues in force until the appeal is finally determined.

 The following exceptions apply:

-- 1. If the appeal is not lodged within 28 days after the Local Court Sentence, then until the District Court grants leave.
+- If the appeal is not lodged within 28 days after the Local Court sentence, then no stay is granted until the District Court grants leave.

-- 3. It does not stay a suspension period if a suspension notice was issued by police prior to the original court proceedings.
+- If police issued a licence suspension or disqualification prior to the original court proceedings, these orders will not be stayed.
 However, the District Court may stay the suspension of it considers a stay to be appropriate in the circumstances.

-The DPP will have a bundle of documents that it will hand to the court.
+When your severity appeal is listed for hearing, a solicitor will appear on behalf of the DPP.
+They will have a bundle of documents that will have been, or will be, provided to the court.
 The bundle will include a cover sheet that summarises the important details that the Judge will need to know.
 These details include:

-- The name of the offence and the maximum penalty that can be imposed;
+- The offence and the maximum penalty that can be imposed;

-- The length of time you may have spent in jail (gaol).
+- The length of time the defendant has spent in jail (if applicable).